 Under 18’s: The schools ‘coaching curriculum’ is used educated all under 18’s in the importance of looking out for each other’s safety and wellbeing and passing on any concerns to staff.

-Didac has two Designated Safeguarding Leads (DSL): Ben French (Head of Wellbeing) and Brent Dyer (Principal).
+Didac has a Designated Safeguarding Leads (DSL): Brent Dyer (Principal).
 This is to safeguard against one DSL being absent and if the child protection concern or accusation concerns one of the DSL.
 In which case the other DSL should be consulted.
 In the case of both DLS’s being involved with the accusation another staff member should be consulted and Eastbourne Child Protection (children services) contacted as soon as possible for advice.

 Children’s services and emergency contact.